ann82/wdai-ai-slackbot/README.md

 - CSV parsing works best with well-formatted data
 - The bot may have slower response times when processing large files
 - Image generation follows OpenAI's content policy and may reject certain prompts
-- The web search tool from OpenAI may have limitations on certain websites or content types

 ## License